dropseed/plain/bolt-tailwind/README.md

 <link rel="stylesheet" href="{% static 'dist/tailwind.css' %}">
 ```

-In your repo you will notice a new `.forge` directory that contains `tailwind` (the standalone CLI binary) and `tailwind.version` (to track the version currently installed).
+In your repo you will notice a new `.bolt` directory that contains `tailwind` (the standalone CLI binary) and `tailwind.version` (to track the version currently installed).
-You should add `.forge` to your `.gitignore` file.
+You should add `.bolt` to your `.gitignore` file.

 ## Updating Tailwind

-This package manages the Tailwind versioning by comparing `.forge/tailwind.version` to the `FORGE_TAILWIND_VERSION` variable that is injected into your `tailwind.config.js` file.
+This package manages the Tailwind versioning by comparing `.bolt/tailwind.version` to the `FORGE_TAILWIND_VERSION` variable that is injected into your `tailwind.config.js` file.

 ```js
 const FORGE_TAILWIND_VERSION = "3.0.24"